comments in XLS resolve: Project 63 (Francis Marion NF): 54 plots

 this data needs to be processed and added to the (v2006) central archive

-#3 Updated by Michael Lee about 12 years ago
+#3 Updated by Michael Lee over 12 years ago

 19 errors initially.

 ignoring 9 errors of no species on stem entry form - plots had no trees

 ignoring 5 plots have partially stratum definitions (lacking height or cover)